iclr2021generalization/iclr2021generalization.github.io/_speakers/thomas.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Thomas Serre is an Associate Professor at Brown University.
-His research seeks to understand the neural computations supporting visual perception.
+Thomas Serre is an Associate Professor in Cognitive Linguistic & Psychological Sciences and an affiliate of the Carney Institute for Brain Science at Brown University.
+He also holds an International Chair in AI within the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (France).
+His research seeks to understand the neural computations supporting visual perception through a combination of computational neuroscience, cognitive science, and machine learning.